MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTenantNetworkSite.md

 PS C:\> New-CsTenantNetworkSite -NetworkSiteID "site2" -Description "site 2" -EnableLocationBasedRouting $true -NetworkRegionID "RedmondRegion" -LocationPolicy "TestLocationPolicy" -EnableLocationBasedRouting $true -SiteAddress "One Microsoft way" -EmergencyCallRoutingPolicy "ECRP1"
 ```

 The command shown in Example 2 created the network site 'site2' with description 'site 2'.
-This site is enabled for LBR, and associates with network region 'RedmondRegion', with location policy 'TestLocationPolicy', and assign an a emergency policy "ECRP1"
+This site is enabled for LBR, and associates with network region 'RedmondRegion', with location policy 'TestLocationPolicy', and assigns an emergency policy 'ECRP1'.

 ###-------------------------- Example 3 --------------------------
 ```powershell